 Surrey's Sustainability Charter 2.0 is our ambitious 40-year vision for sustainability in Surrey: to become a thriving, green, inclusive city.
 The Charter guides all City decisions, and outlines what we want for our community as a whole.

-Residents, stakeholders, staff and elected officials have helped refresh the Charter to ensure it remains a leading edge document that reflects the values of our community.
+Residents, stakeholders, staff and elected officials helped refresh the Charter to ensure it remains a leading edge document that reflects the values of our community.
 Support and involvement of all partners in the community, including local businesses, residents and community groups will be vital to achieving the goals and outcomes of the Charter 2.0.

 The 8 themes of sustainability